Caveat: Empire With A Smile

 Caveat: Rocinante

-Nik Kershaw's album, The Riddle, which included that song, was one of only a half-dozen cassettes that I had for my Walkman, during my time stationed in Korea.
+Nik Kershaw’s album, The Riddle, which included that song, was one of only a half-dozen cassettes that I had for my Walkman, during my time stationed in Korea.
 As a consequence, the tape was on heavy rotation.
 When I was off duty, I would retreat from the barracks – where I despised some of my roommates, and most of all, where I genuinely feared my squad sergeant – and I would climb the hill on base to the helipad.
 I would sit down in a ditch and listen to my Walkman and read Dostoyevsky or Gogol.
-I consumed an immense ammount of Russian literature that year.
+I consumed an immense amount of Russian literature that year – because the tiny Camp Edwards battalion library had a weirdly complete collection of Russian classics in translation.
+Perhaps this was a by-product of being so close to the DMZ (North Korea was less than 10 miles away), and an artifact of the Cold War era.

 What I’m listening to right now.